British Rail: Privatisation

+The privatisation process began in 1994 when BR's passenger sectors were divided into 25 shadow franchises.
+These were publicly owned TOCs operating in the planned franchise areas, prior to the actual franchises being put to tender.

+In advance of the opening of the Channel Tunnel in 1994, European Passenger Services was created as the BR division responsible for the UK component of Eurostar international services.

 Successor companies

 Under the process of British Rail's privatisation, operations were split into 125 companies between 1994 and 1997.
 The ownership and operation of the infrastructure of the railway system was taken over by Railtrack.
 The telecommunications infrastructure and British Rail Telecommunications was sold to Racal, which in turn was sold to Global Crossing and merged with Thales Group.
 The rolling stock was transferred to three private rolling stock companies (ROSCOs); Angel Trains, Eversholt Rail Group and Porterbrook.
 Passenger services were divided into 25 operating companies, which were let on a franchise basis for a set period, whilst freight services were sold off completely.
 Dozens of smaller engineering and maintenance companies were also created and sold off.

 British Rail's passenger services came to an end upon the franchising of ScotRail with the last service being a Caledonian Sleeper service from Glasgow and Edinburgh to London on 31 March 1997.
 The final service it operated was a Railfreight Distribution freight train from Dollands Moor to Wembley on 20 November 1997.
 The British Railways Board continued in existence as a corporation until early 2001, when it was replaced by the Strategic Rail Authority as part of the implementation of the Transport Act 2000.